tjmahr/tjmahr.github.io/_posts/2017-05-16-bayesian-fisher-exact-test.md

-The flat model puts the difference at 0.09 and 90% of the plausible values fall in the interval [-0.02, 0.19].
-The informative model is more skeptical of higher left-handedness rates, so it puts the difference at 0.05 with 90% of the values between [-0.03, 0.13].
-Both of these intervals contain 0 and negative values :x:, so there is not much evidence for higher left-handedness in the male group.
+The flat model puts the difference at 0.09 and 90% of the plausible values fall in the interval [-0.02, 0.2].
+The informative model is more skeptical of higher left-handedness rates, so it puts the difference at 0.05 with 90% of the values between [-0.03, 0.12].
+Both of these intervals contain 0 and negative values ❌, so there is not much evidence for higher left-handedness in the male group.

 To compute a "Bayesian _p_-value", we could ask what proportion of differences are 0 or negative.
 There are more proper ways to make this inference in a